imixs/imixs-workflow/src/site/markdown/core/xml/index.md

     org.imixs.workflow.xml.XMLItemCollection

-### EntityCollection
+### DocumentCollection
-The EntityCollection is a complex data type containing a collection of XMLItemCollection objects.
+The DocumentCollection is a complex data type containing a collection of XMLItemCollection objects.

 <img src="../../images/xml/entityCollection.png"/>

 This datatype is typical used in service methods returning a collection of workitems or other entity objects.
 Typical a worklist provided by the Imixs Workflow Manager is represented as an EntityCollection in a service definition like the Imixs Web Services or the Imixs REST Service.
 This data type can be mapped to the java class

-    org.imixs.workflow.xml.EntityCollection
+    org.imixs.workflow.xml.DocumentCollection

 ## Datatype mapping